 What is my credit history?

 Your credit history (stored on your credit report or file) is the record of all your previous borrowing.
 It’s a good idea to get a look at yours before applying for credit, so you can check it’s accurate.
 A mistake could lead to a rejection – and a rejection can in turn damage your credit history.
-You can request a basic credit report from any of the credit reference companies for £2.
-More comprehensive reports are also available from these companies.
+You can request a basic credit report from any of the credit reference companies, though some charge fees (and may charge more for more detailed reports).

 What are providers looking for?

 This depends on the product you are taking out.
 If you’re applying for a mortgage, the lender wants evidence that you will repay the loan and won’t default on it.
 A good history of borrowing and repaying on time is therefore very important.